 As seen in Figure 1, if the ICME traveled by Pluto, there is the possibility that the ICME, or a MIR formed by this ICME, could have reached Voyager 2.
 This spacecraft is currently more than 110 AU from the Sun, within the heliosheath.
 Figure 10 displays Voyager 2 data from 2014 to mid-2016.
 Two MIRs are clearly identified, in mid-August 2015 and end-March 2016 (the latter is bracketed by the red vertical bars), from the variations of the dynamic pressure connected with a decrease of GCR.
 While the first MIR was observed too early to be associated with the ICME studied here, the second event is a plausible association.
 The arrival time at Voyager 2 is calculated following the same approach as in Liu et al. [2014].
-We start from the possible event at New Horizons at the end of January 2015, and the Voyager 2 position in the range 110-111 AU.
-Then, assuming a constant speed of ~400±20 km/s up to the termination shock at ~82±2 AU, and 85±15% of this value after this point [Liu et al, 2014], we estimated that the travel time was 375 ± 47 days after leaving the Sun, leading to an arrival time at Voyager 2 between late December 2015 and late March 2016.
+We start from the possible event at New Horizons at the end of January 2015 and the Voyager 2 position in the range 110-111 AU.
+Then, assuming a constant speed of ~400 \pm 20 km/s up to the termination shock at ~82 \pm 2 AU and 85 \pm 15% of this value after this point [Liu et al., 2014], we estimated that the travel time was 375 \pm 47 days after leaving the Sun, leading to an arrival time at Voyager 2 between late December 2015 and late March 2016.

-3. Forbush decreases detected at Mars, comet 67P and Saturn
+3. Forbush Decreases Detected at Mars, Comet 67P, and Saturn

-A FD is a temporary reduction in the Galactic cosmic rays fluxes, typically with a sudden onset and rapid decrease followed by a more gradual recovery [Forbush, 1938].
-FDs are now recognized as a consequence of the passage of ICMEs and their associated shocks-[e.g Cane, 2000 and references therein].
-In particular, if the shock and ejecta are intercepted by an observer, a two-step decrease may be observed [e.g. Figure 1 of Richardson and Cane, 2011].
-The first step occurs in the turbulent field region in the sheath following the shock; the resulting intensity-time profile is a linear decline during sheath passage followed by a recovery [e.g. Wibberenz et al., 1998].
+A FD is a temporary reduction in the galactic cosmic ray flux, typically with a sudden onset and rapid decrease followed by a more gradual recovery [Forbush, 1938].
+FDs are now recognized as a consequence of the passage of ICMEs and their associated shocks [e.g., Cane, 2000, and references therein].
+In particular, if the shock and ejecta are intercepted by an observer, a two-step decrease may be observed [e.g., Richardson and Cane,

+2011, Figure 1].
+The first step occurs in the turbulent field region in the sheath following the shock; the resulting intensity-time profile is a linear decline during sheath passage followed by a recovery [e.g., Wibberenz et al., 1998].
 The second step occurs with the arrival of the ICME.
 Minimum cosmic ray intensities are usually observed within this structure, due to the at least partially closed-field line geometry of the ICME as evidenced by the frequent presence of bidirectional suprathermal electron flows suggesting that magnetic field lines are rooted at the Sun at both ends [e.g., Gosling et al., 1987].
-An extended recovery then occurs as the observer remains in the wake of the outward-propagating shock.
+An extended recovery then occurs as the observer remains in the wake of the outward propagating shock.
 As a result, the characteristic recovery time of a FD is larger for ICMEs associated with shocks.
-If the ICME alone is intercepted, but not the shock, then just the first step is observed followed by a recovery (Figure 1 of Richardson and Cane [2011]).
+If the ICME alone is intercepted, but not the shock, then just the first step is observed followed by a recovery [Richardson and Cane, 2011, Figure 1].